dairlair/tweetwatch/README.md

 # TweetWatch
-A Twitter API based daemon for twits analyses purposes
+A Twitter API based daemon for tweets analyses purposes